emleddin/comp-chem-website/pages/R_guide/Rguide-hypoth-overview.md

 Anyway, there are several options for hypothesis testing, which are all better explained in a stats class.
 So let's get on with the examples.
-First, we'll create our fake data set (which would be something we'd eventually want to test Hardy-Weinberg equilibrium).
+First, we'll create our fake data set
+(which would be something we'd eventually want to test for Hardy-Weinberg equilibrium).

 ```R
 >Input =("